 Cross-Border Transfer of Your Data

 We may transfer your data to countries where you do not live.
 These countries may have different laws about protecting data than the country where you live.
-If we transfer your data, we will follow the all the laws about transferring data for any country where the data will go.
+If we transfer your data, we will follow all the laws about transferring data for any country where the data will go.
+This means that privacy protections are different than in the U.S.

 Version 1 (14 March 2017)